Game Preview: Cougars vs. Chiefs

 Prince George Cougars News Release

-PRINCE GEORGE, BC - The Prince George Cougars return to home ice for the first time since February 13th as they open a six-game home-stand tonight against the Spokane Chiefs.
+PRINCE GEORGE, BC - The Prince George Cougars conclude the weekend double-header and season series with the Spokane Chiefs tonight at 6:00 pm

 Prince George Cougars Roster Breakdown (Birth Year):